GRAINS-Soy, corn futures hit one-week highs on Argentina weather worries

 CHICAGO, Feb 21 (Reuters) - U.S. soybean SH3 and corn CH3 futures hit their highest in a week and soyoil touched a one-month peak on Tuesday as worries about crop prospects in drought-hit Argentina supported prices, analysts said.

 "It's all about drought in Argentina ... and adding more risk premium," said Don Roose, president of Iowa-based U.S. Commodities.
-"The key is (whether) Brazil's larger (soy) crop starts to compensate," Roose said.
+"The key is (whether) Brazil's larger (soy) crop starts to compensate."

 Argentina's corn exports should fall about 40% year-on-year between March and June, the Rosario Grains exchange said on Friday.

 Worries about Argentina overshadowed market pressure from field work in Brazil, where farmers are harvesting what is expected to be the largest soy crop on record.
-Brazilian growers harvested 25% of the soybean area planted for 2022/23 through last Thursday, agribusiness consultancy AgRural said on Monday.
+Brazilian growers harvested 25% of the soybean area planted for 2022/23 through last Thursday, agribusiness consultancy AgRural said on Monday, although rains have slowed progress in some areas.

-CBOT March soft red winter wheat WH3 was down 11 cents at $7.54-3/4 a bushel, pressured by a firmer dollar and export competition from Black Sea suppliers.
-But K.C. hard red winter wheat futures KW3 found support from dry conditions in the Plains winter wheat belt.
+CBOT March soft red winter wheat WH3 finished down 15 cents at $7.50-1/2 a bushel, pressured by a firmer dollar and export competition from Black Sea suppliers.

 Traders continue to gauge prospects for the continuation of a wartime Black Sea shipping corridor from Ukraine amid an escalation in fighting in eastern Ukraine.
 Russian President Vladimir Putin on Tuesday delivered a nuclear warning to the West over Ukraine, a day after his U.S. counterpart Joe Biden visited Kyiv.

+Meanwhile, a winter storm this week should bring an insulating blanket of snow to the northern Plains and Midwest, but the precipitation is expected to miss drought-hit areas of the southwestern Plains winter wheat belt.

-Traders await the U.S. Department of Agriculture's annual Outlook Forum later this week, in which the USDA is expected to release preliminary forecasts for 2023 plantings and production of major U.S. crops.
+Traders await the U.S. Department of Agriculture's annual two-day Outlook Forum starting on Thursday, in which the USDA is expected to release preliminary forecasts for 2023 plantings and production of major U.S. crops.

-(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; editing by Uttaresh.V, Jason Neely and Emelia Sithole-Matarise)
+(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; editing by Uttaresh.V, Jason Neely, Emelia Sithole-Matarise and Richard Chang)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))